OnigiriOni/Factorio-NaturalPaths/README.md

 - Exclusion of certain mod movement options to modify tiles.

 #### Debug: ####
-- Prints various information about the mods functions during gameplay.
+Enables commands and prints various information about the mods functions during gameplay.

-- **Able to reset all changed tiles to their original tile type in case the current state of the map is undesired or you want to safly unistall the mod.**
+**Use "/np-reset" to reset all changed tiles to their original tile type in case the current state of the map is undesired or you want to safly unistall the mod.**

-- Able to print a list of all vehicles in game with some information to make integration easier.
+- Print a list of all vehicles in game with some information to make integration easier.
-- Able to print information about the tile you are standing on.
+- Print information about the tile you are standing on.
-- Able to print information about the table were tile information is stored to better understand and monitor performance.
+- Print information about the table were tile information is stored to better understand and monitor performance.
-- Able to set tiles around your position to a specific tile type to test regeneration functions.
+- Set tiles around your position to a specific tile type to test regeneration functions.
-- Able to print inventory weights of character or vehicles.
+- Print inventory weights of character or vehicles.

 ### Todo (More like this is interesting): ###